IBM/maximo-labs/docs/monitor_asset_devices.md

 Congratulations.
 You have learned how to create new Alerts from a calculated metric that sums the total number of errors that occur on an asset device.
 You can also receive alerts on a device event stream topic and take action.
 That is beyond the scope of these materials.
 Find out more information on how to configure these actions in the [documentation](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_custom_actions.html)

-You can also create you and register your custom functions in the catalog.
-This is an advanced topic and goes beyond the scope of this lab.
-You can learn more in this tutorial for creating custom functions in the  [documentation](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/tutorials/as_adding_complex_function_tutorial.html)  You can also explore a sample Hello World custom function in [GitHub](https://github.com/madendorff/functions)

 # Troubleshoot Functions